bytecodealliance/governance/projects/hosted/open-posix-test-suite.md

 >
 > Implementing CI offers several benefits to software projects, helping ensure correctness and quality, making it an essential practice for modern software development.

-This will be integrated into the CI testing for `wasi-libc`, in the same way that musl's test suite is (see the [CMake file for testing](https://github.com/WebAssembly/wasi-libc/blob/main/test/CMakeLists.txt) and the [GitHub actions workflow](https://github.com/WebAssembly/wasi-libc/blob/main/.github/workflows/main.yml))
+`open-posix-test-suite` will be integrated into the CI testing for `wasi-libc`, in the same way that `libc-test` is (see the [CMake file for testing](https://github.com/WebAssembly/wasi-libc/blob/main/test/CMakeLists.txt) and the [GitHub actions workflow](https://github.com/WebAssembly/wasi-libc/blob/main/.github/workflows/main.yml))

 ### Contributor Documentation